How to Improve Freestyle Stroke

 How to Improve Your Freestyle Technique

-Swimming with your fingers slightly spread is not only more natural, as this is how your fingers generally “rest,” it also requires less effort comparing to flexing your fingers in order to “cup” the water.
+Swimming with your fingers slightly spread is not only more natural, as this is how your fingers generally “rest,” but it also requires less effort compared to flexing your fingers to “cup” the water.

-The early vertical forearm sets up the pulling motion of your stroke.
+The high elbow catch and early vertical forearm set up the pulling motion of your stroke.

 You don’t necessarily get a lot of propulsion from this phase of the pulling motion, but an early vertical forearm gets you into the propulsion phase of the pull sooner.